-We will discuss journal articles in this class in weeks 1, 3, 5, and 8.
+We will discuss journal articles in this class in weeks 3, 5, and 8.
 For one of the articles assigned each week, you need to summarize it in word.
 Every week, the instructor will choose several students to present their reviews and critics in class.
 Everyone will have a chance to discuss each article.
 You need to write a review in a single page (word), excluding appendix/references.
-The summary should cover the content of the paper as well as your critics and a research idea extending the paper.
+The summary should cover a brief, your own summary of the paper, critics and a research idea extending the paper.
 The list of the articles will be distributed in class.